akto-api-security/tests-library/remediation/FLOWISE_AUTH_BYPASS.md

 ### Step 3: Use Two-Factor Authentication (2FA)
 The addition of 2FA significantly reduces the risk of an authentication bypass.
 This can be as simple as a code sent to the user's phone, or a biometric check.

-### Step 4: Regular Audit and Update
-This is a common final step for all remediations.
-Always keep your applications up-to-date and periodically check for potential security flaws.

-Also, consider automated testing where possible to continuously verify that the authentication is not bypassed.